vilisimo/tasks/README.md

 This is a simple command line tool to enable creating keeping track of tasks that need to be done.

 # But why
+The major reason for this project is to have a simple project that allows some degree of experimentation.
-Mainly to gain, improve and solidify knowledge about:
+While the logic of an app is not particularly perplexing, it allows to gain, improve and solidify knowledge
+about:
 * Java (8/9)
 * SQL
 * HSQLDB